 In general a period of 3 months should be allowed for the end user to complete the transition to the new addresses.
+RFC 2008 "Implications of Various Address Allocation Policies for Internet Routing" [Rekhter96a] recommends a grace period of at least 30 days, and no longer than six months.
 For exceptional cases, where the end user requests to keep both assignments for more than 6 months, approval should be obtained for the proposed time frame from the RIPE NCC.